-The State's HOME and HOPWA program funds are used primarily in the neighbor island counties of Hawaii, Kauai, and Maui to address the priority needs and objectives identified in the ConPlan.
+HOME and HOPWA program funds are used primarily in Hawaii, Kauai, and Maui counties to address the priority needs and objectives identified in the ConPlan.
 Although most projects and activities will benefit areas of minority concentration, funds will not be specifically targeted for that sole purpose.

-HHFDC annually rotates its HOME allocation between the three counties.
-The County of Hawaii will receive HOME funds for PY2024.
+HHFDC annually rotates its HOME allocation between the neighbor island counties, and Hawaii County will receive the funds for PY2024.
 HHFDC's HOME funds may be used to promote decent affordable housing and strengthen communities through the production of new or rehabilitation of existing rental and homeownership housing, for TBRA, and for the administration of the HOME program.
-State Recipients do not allocate their HOME funds based on geographic areas; in general, HOME funds are allocated through a Request for Proposals or other application process which ranks and rates projects based on program eligibility, need, and meeting the ConPlan priorities, objectives, and performance measures.
+State Recipients do not allocate their HOME funds based on geographic areas; in general, HOME funds are allocated through a Request for Proposals (RFP) or other application process which ranks and rates projects based on program eligibility, need, and meeting the ConPlan priorities, objectives, and performance measures.